 Yes.
 All in-person meetings and events must have attendance tracked via PhoenixCONNECT.
 This will ensure that room capacities are not exceeded and support contact tracing efforts.
-Student Involvement staff will provide attendance tracking instructions and supplies to the organization-identified event coordinator in advance of in-person activity.
+The Moseley Center staff will provide attendance tracking instructions and supplies to the organization-identified event coordinator in advance of in-person activity.

 What is the guidance around student activities that involve singing, dancing, or acting?

 Aligning with recommendations proposed by the Departments of Performing Arts and Music and the Dance/USA Task Force on Dancer Health, Elon recommends that all student events that involve singing, dancing, and/or acting and student organizations in the performance category limit the amount of in-person activity.
 At this time, online activity is the only completely safe way to participate in singing, dancing, and/or acting.

 When in-person activity is requested and/or required, student events that involve singing, dancing, and/or acting and student organizations in the performance category must:

 - Ensure that the distance between individuals is at least 16 feet for the entirety of the activity.

 - Wear face shields for the entirety of the activity.
 Although face masks must be worn while indoors, they may be carefully taken off while directly engaged in the act of singing, dancing, or acting.
 Individuals must be wearing a face shield before taking off masks and must return the mask to their face before taking the shield off.

 - Separate rehearsals and performances into shorter intervals with adequate breaks to avoid saturation of droplets in the room.

 The Office of Event and Space Management will update room capacities for student events that involve singing, dancing, and/or acting and student organizations in the performance category to ensure a physical distancing standard of 16 feet.
 For additional information, please contact Student Involvement at (336) 278-7214 or firstname.lastname@example.org.